-- Health-related impacts from working in radiologically contaminated areas after AEC activities were completed at the site. - Health-related impacts due to living near the site including from drinking well water in the area for a long period of time and concern for pets drinking surface water. - Eligibility for the worker's compensation program started by the DOE, researched by the National Institute for Occupational Safety and Health, and administered by the Department of Labor. - The nature and extent of contamination at the site and the development of cleanup criteria for the site that will be protective of human health and the environment. - The disposition of potentially contaminated equipment sold to other steel mills, or sold for scrap, or recycling and trespassers removing recyclable materials from the buildings and selling them. - Being kept informed of the outcome of Corps investigations and activities at the site. - Being provided with adequate and meaningful opportunities for involvement in the decision-making process.
+- Health-related impacts from working in radiologically contaminated areas after AEC activities were completed at the site. - Health-related impacts due to living near the site including from drinking well water in the area for a long period of time and concern for pets drinking surface water. - Eligibility for the worker's compensation program started by the DOE, researched by the National Institute for Occupational Safety and Health, and administered by the Department of Labor. - The nature and extent of contamination at the site and the development of cleanup criteria for the site that will be protective of human health and the environment. - Being kept informed of the outcome of Corps investigations and activities at the site. - Being provided with adequate and meaningful opportunities for involvement in the decision-making process.